jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ii) are derived from assets described in paragraph (b):
       (iii) are incidental to the trust’s sole purpose described in paragraph (b); and (d) derives no exempt income; and
-    (e) is a New Zealand resident; and
-    (f) meets at least one of the following requirements:
+    (e) has a trustee that is a New Zealand resident; and (f) for the purposes of section HC 38 (Beneficiary income of certain close companies) has, from the establishment of the trust to the end of the relevant income year, only 1 beneficiary and that beneficiary is a company, and—
-      (i) the beneficiary of the trust is a lending person:
+      (i) the beneficiary is a lending person:
       (ii) the trust has its assets included in financial statements that are prepared using IFRSs
   - **securitisation trust beneficiary** means a beneficiary of a securitisation trust
   - **security arrangement** ,—